kristopolous/mansnip/README.md

            ...
     $

-Well, now you can! (ok that was a little obvious)
+Well, now you can, and you even have a line number in there! (ok that was a little obvious)

 Pssttt ... it's also on pypi: "pip3 install mansnip-kristopolous"